torch/nn/README.md

 frames of the sequence might be lost.
 It is up to the user to add proper padding frames in the input sequences.

-If the input sequence is a 2D tensor `inputFrameSize x nInputFrame`, the output sequence will be `nOutputFrame x outputFrameSize` where
+If the input sequence is a 2D tensor of dimension `inputFrameSize x nInputFrame`, the output sequence will be `nOutputFrame x outputFrameSize` where
 ```lua
 nOutputFrame = (nInputFrame - kW) / dW + 1
 ```

+If the input sequence is a 3D tensor of dimension `nBatchFrame x inputFrameSize x nInputFrame`, the output sequence will be `nBatchFrame x nOutputFrame x outputFrameSize`.

 The parameters of the convolution can be found in `self.weight` (Tensor of size `outputFrameSize x (inputFrameSize x kW) `) and `self.bias` (Tensor of size `outputFrameSize`).
 The corresponding gradients can be found in `self.gradWeight` and `self.gradBias`.

-The output value of the layer can be precisely described as:
+For a 2D input, the output value of the layer can be precisely described as:
 ```lua
 output[i][t] = bias[i]
   + sum_j sum_{k=1}^kW weight[j][k][i]